Anon-Planet/thgtoa/guide.md

 -   Check the files for any metadata: see [Removing Metadata from Files/Documents/Pictures][Removing Metadata from Files/Documents/Pictures:]

--   Check the files for anything malicious: see [Appendix T: Checking files for malware]
+-   Check the files for anything malicious: see [Appendix T: Checking files for malware:]

 -   Check the files for any watermarking: see [Watermarking][Watermarking:]